floriankraemer/floriankraemer.github.io/_posts/2024-08-10-The-Limits-of-Human-Cognitive-Capacities-in-Programming.md

 ### Result Interpretation

-Interpreting the results of code complexity metrics like cognitive complexity, cyclomatic complexity, and other traditional measures requires understanding what each metric tells you about the code and how to use that information effectively.
+Interpreting the results of any code metrics like cognitive complexity, cyclomatic complexity, efferent and afferent dependencies and other traditional measures requires understanding what each metric tells you about the code and how to use that information effectively.
+Each of those metrics are indicators but not absolute truths.

+There are cases in which the code simply ends up with a lot of things that might result in a bad score but are necessary and acceptable under certain circumstances.
+For example a complex calculation or a complex algorithm might have plenty of variables and input arguments.
+If the problem can't be divided (if it can you really should!) into smaller logical units (methods), the score for that method will inevitably be high.

-Also consider that something that you perceive as easy or understandable might not be the same for someone else.
+* **Bias** - When it comes to cognition, consider that something that you perceive as easy or understandable, might not be the same for someone else.
+Especially if you wrote the code.
+* **Constructors** - Constructors are often more complex than other methods because they have to initialize the object's state.
+This can lead to higher cognitive complexity scores, which may be acceptable in some cases.
+* **Data Structure Building** - Methods that build complex data structures or perform complex calculations that involve a large number of (input) variables, may have higher cognitive complexity scores.
+Typical examples here are methods like `fromArray()` or `toArray()`, mapping functions, that map between entities or JSON and XML generating code.
+This is often unavoidable and may be acceptable if the complexity is necessary for the task at hand.
+In this case it is recommended to ignore those methods.
+My tool provides a configuration for that.

 ### Examples